trentrand/homekit-outlets/README.md

 ## Install

+Install homebridge globally by following this guide -

+Then install WiringPi and Gulp-CLI global dependencies with

+`npm run-script install-globals`

-After installing homebridge globally, install your HomeKit outlets server with
+Finally, install your HomeKit outlets server with

 `npm install`

 ## Run

-After completing the [Install](#install) dependency task, start your HomeKit server with
+After completing the [Install](#install) dependency tasks, start your HomeKit server with

 `npm start`

 Follow the on-screen instructions to pair your iOS device with the HomeKit server.

+This server must remain running for HomeKit to work.
+For this reason, we suggest serving it on a device like the Raspberry Pi 3.

 ## Configuration